sul-dlss-labs/rialto-dev/README.md

 Separate make commands exist for each of these steps.

+**Note**: If you make changes to the derivatives component, you will need to re-deploy it to Localstack using `make local-deploy`.

 ## Loading data

-Assuming that you have already extracted data and converted to sparql.
+(This section assumes you have already extracted data from relevant APIs and converted it to SPARQL.)

 Because this is a local development environment, it is recommended to only load a sample of data.